mlml/autovot/README.md

 	auto_vot_decode_after_fe.py --log=INFO config/VoicedFeFeatures.txt \
 	config/VoicedFeLabels.txt models/VoicedModel_ver2.classifier

-If decoding is successful you'll see the following output message:
+If decoding is successful you will see a summary of the average performance of the VOT predictions based on the test set.
+You can use this summary output to tweak training parameters to fine-tune your output without having to re-extract features.

+Example output:

+	[VotDecode] INFO: Total num misclassified = 0 [VotDecode] INFO: Num pos misclassified as neg = 0 [VotDecode] INFO: Num neg misclassified as pos = nan [VotDecode] INFO: Cumulative VOT loss on correctly classified data = 2.10667 [VotDecode] INFO: % corr VOT error (t <= 2ms) = 77.3333 [VotDecode] INFO: % corr VOT error (t <= 5ms) = 92 [VotDecode] INFO: % corr VOT error (t <= 10ms) = 97.3333
+	[VotDecode] INFO: % corr VOT error (t <= 15ms) = 100
+	[VotDecode] INFO: % corr VOT error (t <= 20ms) = 100
+	[VotDecode] INFO: % corr VOT error (t <= 25ms) = 100
+	[VotDecode] INFO: % corr VOT error (t <= 50ms) = 100
+	[VotDecode] INFO: RMS onset loss: 8.66025
-`[InitialVotDecode] INFO: Decoding completed.`
+	[VotDecode] INFO: Decoding completed.

-As with Mode 1, if there were any problematic files that couldn't be processed, these will appear at the end, with the message:

-`[auto_vot_train.py] WARNING: Look for lines beginning with WARNING or ERROR in the program's output to see what went wrong.`

 ## Check Performance (after either Mode 1 or Mode 2)
-It is possible to compare the performance of the algorithm to a subset of manually measured VOT.
+It is possible to compare the performance of the algorithm to a development set of manually measured VOT.
 If you would like to do this, generate a list of the TextGrids included in your test data that also have manual measurements.
 You may choose to either keep these TextGrids separate, in a distinct directory in which case you will need two lists of TextGrids.
 You may also simply include TextGrids in your test data that have an additional tier containing the manual annotation (just be sure that the tier name is distinct from your window tier and AutoVOT tier.
 In this case, you would need to only reference the single TextGrid list.
 The script optionally outputs a CSV file with information about the VOT start time and duration in the manual and automatic measurement tiers.

 **Note:** This tutorial does not include this component, but the following section will provide an example of how it can be used with your data.
 Example arguments include: